 - Bill

 BTW I can't imagine what things he may have hit with that thing probably being about 15 ft in height.
 With his truck being a 4x4, his roll bar is about as high as my roof on my Ford (it was lowered for some ungodly reason by the previous owner) If I mount mine on a mast just above the roof line mine would be no higher than 16ft and would strike every cable/power line and low tree limb on the road outta my neighborhood.
 And if I am not mistaken is technically a Texas DOT height violation!
 In Texas I believe all overhead lines are to be 16ft or higher on roads that are not heavy truck restricted, but many lines are lower than that here in my town for some reason.
 The last thing I want is my whip hitting anything and bending, it's not a big deal to replace a $21 antenna every few months or so but every couple of weeks would be ridiculous!
 BTW I definitely am putting a tennis ball on it so it wont beat up the brake light near it.
-You know those tennis balls help lower your SWR ya know. :p
+You know those tennis balls help lower your SWR ya know. :tongue_smilie:

-Actually I heard that years ago from a old CB'er/trucker, and he was being serious! :LOL:
+Actually I heard that years ago from a old CB'er/trucker, and he was being serious! :lol:

 • Like